Thomas-McKanna/terraform-aws-guacamole-fargate/README.md

 Fargate is used for Guacamole and Aurora is used for the database.
 The setup is configured to scale as usage increases.

+This module involves the use of a local provisioner to initialize the Guacamole databse.
+In order for this local provisioner to work, ensure you have the following tools installed on your system:

+  - AWS CLI
+  - Docker
+  - sed
+  - awk
+  - sha256sum

+This module has was developed and tested on an Ubuntu system.

+## Remaining improvements

+  - Allow for passing in security group IDs to be applied to Fargate tasks so they can communicate with remote resources
+  - Allow for setting subdomain (currently hardcoded to `guac`)
+  - Make subdomain optional
+  - Move to automated ACM certificate validation
+  - Allow for changing the Guacamole admin username
+  - Allow for setting the password SALT for the admin user

 ## Requirements

 No requirements.